 The school will provide:

 - high quality education and care for students who have experienced instability within their family and educational life and who may have very low self-esteem with serious difficulties relating to adults and to other young people

-- access to additional support services such as Child and Adolescent Mental Health Services (CAMHS) and/or regular support from the school’s visiting Counsellor who meets with the students on an individual basis
+- support from the on-site Clinical Psychologist for Child and Adolescent Mental Health Services (CAMHS) (in school 2 days each week) and/or regular support from the school’s visiting Therapeutic Counsellor (in school 3 days each week)

 - the services of the school’s Student & Family Co-ordinator who will provide on-going support to parents/carers and the students